Abimael1996/professional_readme_generator/README.md

 ## Usage

-Clone the repository on your local computer and navigate to the folder in the command line, then run "node index."
+Clone the repository on your local computer and navigate to the folder in the command line.
+Run npm i to install the dependencies and then run "node index."
 Answer the questions with the information you want on your README.

 Watch the Walkthrough [Video](https://watch.screencastify.com/v/boGxaqdIHz5gduGMMtKL)